The Mezuzah: Meaning and Traditions

 Placement and alignment

-According to Jewish law, mezuzahs should be placed on the right doorpost of every room in the house, except the bathroom.
-The top of the mezuzah should slope inward, facing the interior of the room.
+According to Jewish law, mezuzahs should be hung on the right doorpost of every room in the house, except the bathroom.
+The top of the mezuzah should be tilted inward, facing the interior of the room.

 Blessing and installation

 Before attaching the mezuzah, a blessing known as "Shehecheyanu" is recited, expressing gratitude for reaching this moment.
-The mezuzah is then attached with reverence and care, usually with nails or glue.
+The mezuzah is then reverently and carefully affixed, usually with nails or glue.

 Mezuzot require regular maintenance and inspection to ensure their integrity.
-They should be inspected twice every seven years to ensure that the parchment remains intact and the letters of the Hebrew script are legible.
+They should be inspected twice every seven years to ensure the parchment remains intact and the Hebrew letters are legible.

 Change of residence